bradpotter/microdata-manager/README.md

 Please visit http://schema.org/docs/full.html to learn more about Schema.<br />

 <strong>DEFAULT GENESIS MICRODATA SETTINGS</strong><br />
+While the Genesis Framework uses a Schema "type" that is broad and suitable for the majority of websites, a person may decide to use a type that is more targeted or narrow in focus.

 Main Content - itemtype (Used on post only)<br />
 http://schema.org/Blog<br />